-What are AC Separations?
+What are AC separations?

 AC (acromioclavicular) separations, also known as shoulder separations or AC joint injuries, occur when the ligaments that connect the collarbone (clavicle) to the shoulder blade (acromion) are damaged or torn.
 AC separations commonly result from a fall onto the shoulder or a direct blow to the shoulder area.